-- The e-mail server you use will get a large number of e-mails quickly, it's possible that it mistakenly decide (automatically) that the school is trying to send 'spam' emails.
-If this happens they could block or divert the e-mails.
+- The e-mail server you use will get a large number of e-mails quickly, it's possible that it mistakenly decides (automatically) that the school is trying to send 'spam' emails.
+If this happens, they could block or divert the e-mails.

 - The e-mail server the school uses could have bugs and unexpected things could happen if the server gets a huge amount of e-mails in such a short time.

 Regarding GDPR, the ReportComplete servers don't send out the e-mails.
 In the program, the administrator can enter the e-mail server details the school normally uses, the program then uses them to directly connect with the server as your traditional email program would.
 In the settings, the administrator also can set if the connection to the e-mail server is via an encrypted method or not.
 The password that the admin enters to communicate with the school's e-mail server is not stored in the ReportComplete settings or online.